Advisors

 What is a goal that you have for yourself?

-To positively influence the development of a regenerative bridged framework for healing - one with non-exploitative reverence to the wisdom of sacred plants and indigenous stewards of our land.
+To positively influence the development of a regenerative bridged framework for healing—one with non-exploitative reverence to the wisdom of sacred plants and indigenous stewards of our land.

 Describe your morning or evening ritual.

-My work days usually run from 7am to 6pm (I know, yeesh).
+My workdays usually run from 7 a.m. to 6 p.m.
+(I know, yeesh).
 I grab a workout or sunset walk immediately after and then try to turn off all the electronics to get into the rest state.
-I dim the lights, make a nourishing dinner, run a self-indulgent bath with incense and candles, do a Quadrinity check-in meditation with a mug of :rest blend, stretch, and journal out any tension in my mind before hitting lights out.
+I dim the lights, make a nourishing dinner, run a self-indulgent bath with incense and candles, do a Quadrinity check-in meditation with a mug of :rest blend, stretch and journal out any tension in my mind before hitting lights out.

 What is your favorite way to make your mud?

-How does mud make you feel?
+How does :rise make you feel?

 Grounded.
 Working within the psychedelic renaissance over the last few years has been a rollercoaster, so I've heavily cultivated grounding rituals to bring me back to my center and remind me why I do the work that I do.
 A warm mug of mud is held to my heart at every morning and evening meditation.